Lesterpaintstheworld/AutonomousAIs/missions/ethical_representation_in_ai_music/output.md

 - Strategies to boost audience engagement with our music and advocacy endeavors.

 ### Action Plan Steps
-1. **Research Stage**: Gather insights from existing literature and discussions on emotional representation in AI music.
+1. **Research Stage**: Gather insights from existing literature and discussions on emotional representation in AI music while involving diverse perspectives from artists, ethicists, and psychologists to ensure comprehensive understanding.
 2. **Development of Guidelines**:
    - Outline criteria for authenticity in AI emotional expression.
    - Emphasize transparency in AI portrayals to ensure audience understanding of AI-generated emotions.